 Birmingham Premises Liability Lawyer

-Injuries can occur when you are away from home in all sorts of places in Birmingham, Alabama.
 You could be injured while shopping or dining.
 Your child may be injured playing in a public park or while you are visiting the zoo.
-If you or someone you loved were injured at a business, government facility, or on someone else’s property, you could be entitled to compensation for injuries under Alabama’s premises liability laws.
+If you or someone you loved were injured at a business, government facility, or on someone else’s property.
+If you suffer injuries on someone’s property, we can help.

-At Belt, Bruner & Barnett Personal Injury Lawyers, our Birmingham premises liability lawyers have over 93 years of combined experience.
 We’ve recovered hundreds of millions in jury verdicts and settlements for our clients.
 Based on our successful results, we’re members of the Multi-Million Dollar Advocates Forum.

-If you suffer injuries on someone’s property, we can help.
-Contact us today or call us at 205-206-5088 to set up a free initial consultation with an experienced premises liability attorney.
+Contact us today or call us to set up a free initial consultation with an experienced premises liability attorney.

 How Belt, Bruner & Barnett Personal Injury Lawyers Can Help if You’ve Sustained an Injury on Someone’s Property in Birmingham